The formal postponement of a court hearing.

 who owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.

-The UK is signatory to the Refugee Convention, which is translated into European law through the Qualification Directive.
+The UK is signatory to the Refugee Convention.

 If the Home Office decide you have a need for protection, and your claim falls under the grounds for protection in the Refugee Convention, you will be granted refugee status.

 Refugee status currently means five years leave to remain in the UK.
 You will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion and a travel document.

 After five years, you can apply for indefinite leave to remain (ILR), and after a year of ILR you can apply for British citizenship.